A Tree Sperner Lemma: KKM Covers of Trees

-We call this labelling $\ell$ the {\em membership labelling} associated with $\D$, because the labelling identifies all the sets in $\D$ that contain $v$ and assigns the corresponding vertices of $A$ as labels.
-(Note that if $v$ is not covered by the sets of $\D$, then $\ell(v)$ may be empty.)
-Note that $A$ may be finite or infinite.

 As an example, in Figure \ref{fig-kkmcover}, all vertices in the set $D_1$ will have $1$ in their label set.
-Similarly, because vertex 4 is in sets $D_2$ and $D_4$ and $D_6$, $\ell(4)$ will contain $1$,$2$, and $4$.
+Similarly, because vertex 4 is in sets $D_2$ and $D_4$ and $D_6$, $\ell(4)$ will contain $1$, $2$, and $4$.
 The leaf at top left will have an empty label set.
-The reader may notice that the labelling in Figure \ref{fig-fully-labelled} is the membership labelling for the KKM cover in Figure \ref{fig-kkmcover} if labels $3$ and $5$ were removed from every label set.
+The reader may notice that Figure \ref{fig-fully-labelled} gives the membership labelling for the KKM cover in Figure \ref{fig-kkmcover} if labels $3$ and $5$ were removed from every label set.